pburkholder/decksets/2018-04-cf-summit/text.md

 > **We had a complete culture change about how to do user-centered design and agile.**
 -- FEC product owner

-^The case study on our site focusses on cost savings, and in a small agency it matters that they save 85% on operation.
-But cloud.gov was also key to process transformation.
-As the product owner says:
+^cost savings, ELASTIC. it matters that they save 85% on operation.
+Key TRANSFORM.
+QUOTE:

 ^Agile from inception to delivery.
 Instead of quarterly releases, they now deliver bi-weekly, and are engaged in user-centered design and rapid prototyping.

-^They're not the only agency that has realized cost-savings, and better capacity, and  delivery on their mission.
-Dept of Education and College Scorecard; the FDIC; The Forest Service; have all seen cloud.gov as a key component of transformation.
+^COST-savings, and better CAPACITY, and  DELIVERY on their mission.
+Dept of eDUCATION and College Scorecard; the FDIC; The FOREST sERVICE;

 ^And sometimes it's the little things that matter, like our fourth graders: